based on Reviews

 The History of Traditional Chinese Medicine

-Just as in Ayurveda, the idea of doshas that should be in balance is unfamiliar to us in the West, the same applies to Traditional Chinese Medicine (TCM), which sees a disruption in energy flows as the cause of illness.
-And when considering the balance or imbalance of energy flows, not only the organism itself but also its social environment and even the entire cosmos is explicitly taken into account.
+Just as in Ayurveda, the idea of doshas that should be in balance is unfamiliar to us in the West, the same applies to Traditional Chinese Medicine (TCM), which understands a disruption of energy flows as the cause of illness.
+And when considering the balance or imbalance of energy flows, not only the organism itself but also its social environment and the entire cosmos are explicitly taken into account.
 The life energy "Qi" plays a central role in TCM, with multiple functions: It protects, nourishes, warms, transports, controls, and transforms.
 Qi is kept flowing by the two poles of life, Yin and Yang: the white Yang represents hard, hot, light, masculine, and active, while the black Yin is associated with the characteristics of dark, soft, cold, feminine, passive, and calm.
 When the Yin and Yang of life are in balance, we feel healthy.
-If, on the other hand, there is disharmony between these two poles of life, this results in a reduction of Qi.
+Conversely, if there is disharmony between these two poles, this results in a reduction of Qi.

 An old Chinese proverb says “Pain is the cry of Qi for free flow.”

-What in TCM is Qi, which flows as life energy through the meridians, is in Ayurveda the biological digestive fire "Agni."
+What in TCM is called Qi, which flows through the meridians as life energy, is in Ayurveda the biological digestive fire "Agni."
 If Agni is extinguished, the person dies.
 In Ayurveda, a strong Agni is synonymous with energy, joie de vivre, strong charisma, clear thinking, healthy body warmth, and digestion.

 In TCM, there are no organs; instead, the various physical and psychological symptoms are associated with organs such as the liver, lungs, kidneys, bladder, or large intestine and described as functional circuits (there are 12 of these functional circuits in total), such as the large intestine or liver circulation.
-These functional circuits, in turn, are assigned points, channels ("meridians"), and body regions.
-These imaginary channels, which are called meridians in TCM, have their counterpart in Ayurveda in the so-called "nadis," which are believed to have connections to organs and the psyche.
+These functional circuits, in turn, are assigned points, pathways ("meridians"), and body regions.
+These imaginary pathways, called meridians in TCM, have their counterparts in Ayurveda in the so-called "nadis," which are believed to have connections to organs and the psyche.

-Contrary to what is often assumed, the meridians do not correspond to the nerve strands according to our Western understanding of the body, but they describe channels through which the Qi flows.
+Contrary to popular belief, meridians do not correspond to the nerve strands we understand in the West, but rather they describe channels through which Qi flows.

 TCM - Diagnostics